Midwestern Transit Service, Inc. and Midwestern Freight Forwarding, Inc. are successful and recognized leaders of the transportation industry.

 Discipline . . .
 Being able to follow as well as lead, knowing we must master ourselves before we can master our task.

 Competence . . .
-There being no substitute for total preparations and complete dedication, for business will not tolerate the careless or indifferent.
+There being no substitute for total preparations and complete dedication, for business will not tolerate the careless, indifferent or inefficient.

 Confidence . . .
 Believing in ourselves as well as others, knowing we must master hesitation before we can succeed.

 Responsibility . . .
-Realizing that it cannot be shifted to others, for it belongs to each of us; we must answer for what we do, or fail to do.
+Realizing that it cannot be shifted to others, for it belongs to each of us; we must answer for what we do, and not accept failure.

 Toughness . . .
 Taking a stand when we must; to try again, and again, even it if means following a more difficult path.